When a drug test result is disputed, your defense depends entirely on whether the documentation is credible, complete, and provably unaltered.

 Full cryptographic sealing, audit trails, and chain-of-custody documentation for organizations that need dispute-ready records.

 Both plans include a free trial period.
 No credit card required to start.
-Data stored locally during trial.

 Free trial, no credit card, no commitment.
 Evaluate the complete workflow on your own terms.